 Who benefit from this?

 Almost all clients of prostitutes are men, while over 85% of victims are women or girls.
-As clients, men benefit from the “right of access to a women for sex”, and as pimps they profit from the sexual exploitation of these women.
+As clients, men benefit from the “right of access to a woman for sex”, and as pimps they profit from the sexual exploitation of these women.

 Vulnerability